Mem Vayasuku Vacham

 Mem Vayasuku Vacham is a 2012 Indian Telugu-language film directed by Trinadha Rao Nakkina.
 The film stars Tanish and Niti Taylor.
 The film was titled after a song from 7G Brindavan Colony (2004).

-Mem Vayasuku Vacham was a success at the box office collecting a distributors' share of ₹8 crore.
+Mem Vayasuku Vacham was a success at the box office.

 Plot

 When Lucky meets Dil, he has no way of knowing that he would fall in love with her.
 When he knows that she is engaged to another man he realizes his love for her.
 He expresses his feelings, but she keeps him away.
 Then she realizes that she is also in love, however fate is determined to keep the two apart, as Dil is set to marry another man.

 The story revolves around a young man Lucky who loves a girl named Khushi.
 Later she gets to know about Dil, a girl who lucky used to love.